thanhdang198/ezviz_flutter_cam/example/README.md

 # camera_example

-Demonstrates how to use the camera plugin.
+Demonstrates how to use the ezviz_camera plugin.

 ## Getting Started